Free shipping to the US on orders over $150

 Dessert Cake Birthday Christmas Fruit Popular

 When Japanese people think about cakes, strawberry shortcake is probably the first cake that comes to mind.
-In fact, strawberry shortcake is of the most popular cakes in Japan.
+In fact, strawberry shortcake is one of the most popular cakes in Japan.
 The texture is so fluffy and light, and the combination of the cake, whipped cream, and strawberries is a match made in heaven.
 Strawberry shortcake is a perfect cake to eat on birthdays, Christmas, or any other special occasion.

 Overview